 On the UT campus, the Cactus Cafe is one of the original hush-hush spots.
 There’s a strict quiet policy, so don’t come here to be social.
 Musicians like Lyle Lovett, Robert Earl Keen, Lucinda Williams and Ani DiFranco played here early in their careers.
-One2One cultivates a lively dance party feel with a big sound and a solid dance floor.
-There’s typically a small cover charge, and it goes directly to the band.
 Subway tiles and a pale palette are the backdrop for live music and dance parties at Swan Dive.

 At Volstead Lounge, tip back a classic cocktail and catch a musician or vinyl DJ on stage.
-Dozen Street, with its mirrored mosaics and vaguely peacock-themed decor, is dive bar meets art, and they often host CD releases for local acts.
 Saxon Pub is one of Austin’s original establishments, and music lovers delight in the opportunity to witness music mastery right from the front row.

 Choose your own adventure by checking out calendars for both The Continental Club and C-Boy’s Heart & Soul.
 They’re owned by the same group and are incidentally on the same street, so between the two you’ll find everything from funk to bluegrass.
 The iconic Hippie Happy Hour at The Continental Club is a must-visit while you’re in town.

-For those in search of the eclectic, Spider House Cafe & Ballroom on the UT campus is part-coffee shop, part-music venue, partfunky furniture collection.
+For those in search of the eclectic, Spider House just north of the UT campus is part-cocktail bar, part-music venue, part-funky furniture collection.
 They host musicians, along with dance events, slam poetry, theme parties, DJs, plays and anything else you can imagine.
 Pull up a turquoise bench, grab a craft beer and ready your snappin’ fingers.
 Blink and you’ll miss it: the Electric Church is a tiny venue in East Austin.
 Its bohemian decor, psychedelic music and bootstrapped stage make you feel like you’re in on a secret.
 Join in a wild dance party and sip kombucha on tap at Cheer Up Charlies in the Red River Cultural District.
 Be sure to try the tasty vegan eats from Arlo’s food truck out back.

 We love dive bars in Austin, and the White Horse channels that.
 The stage is mostly bluegrass, country-western and Americana, and anyone that wants to scoot boots can find a partner here.
-Grab a two-step (shot of whiskey and a Lone Star beer) and get to dancing.
-You just never know who you’ll run into. at Stay Gold on East Cesar Chavez.
-With its black velvet paintings, flickering candles and close-in stage, the atmosphere will transport you to another place.
-Make sure to try the specialty cocktails with infused liquors, and try to catch one of their acts with a retro vibe.
-The bright, expansive patio serves as a respite from the dimly lit interior.
+Grab a two-step (shot of whiskey and a Lone Star Beer) and get to dancing.

-With more than 250 music venues and incredible music events throughout the year, all of Austin is a stage.
+With hundreds of music venues in the city and incredible music events throughout the year, all of Austin is a stage.
 Experience our unparalleled music scene anywhere you go in Austin.
 Start planning your visit today to discover these venues, events and more!